Is Hickory A Hardwood? All You Need To Know!

 Hickory is a popular wood in flooring, cabinetry, home decor, and furniture.
 It is a medium-sized tree with lots of great qualities that are important in woodworking.

-When I was working with Hickory I was surprised because of its qualities and wondered, Is Hickory a hardwood?
+When I was working with Hickory I was surprised because of its qualities and curious about its hardness.

 Yes, Hickory is a hardwood.
 It has an exceptional hardness, strength, and shock resistance.
-Hickory has a hardness rating of 1,820 lbf (8,096 N) which is significantly higher than most woods.
+Hickory has a hardness rating of 1,820 lbf (8,096 N) which is higher than most woods.
 Hickory is the hardest wood of all domestic woods.
-The high hardness makes it tough and durable for many woodworking projects.
+The high hardness makes it tough and durable for many projects.

 But there’s more to know about the hardness of Hickory.

-Furthermore, I’ll answer some frequently asked questions about the hardness of Hickory compared to other popular wood types.
+Furthermore, I’ll answer some frequently asked questions as well.

 Let’s dive in deeper.